alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 ## 🙏 Acknowledgements

-Thanks to Rafael Molina for his recolection of the Japanese-American mother.

-Thanks to Carlos Santisteban for the discussions.
+Thanks to my friends and family for the interesting discussions around this issue, and for the ones I hope to have in the future.